As parents, we want children to have the best education possible and we do everything we can to increase their chances of success in life.

 She dances about 10 hours a week and uses this physical activity as credit for her UOS PE courses.

 Because Savannah dances late, she has a reduced school schedule and goes to school at 10 a.m. each day.
 Being able to wake up even an hour later has helped Savannah be healthier and have time to prepare for the school day.
 Her mother stated: "She is a totally different person when she gets enough sleep.
 So much happier!"

 Savannah's mom is also thrilled with her daughter's phenomenal experience learning Chinese through Utah Online School's dual language immersion program."I have loved being more involved and hearing her speak and interact with her Chinese teacher through live classes and recordings," she said.

 Gracie (5th Grade)

-Fifth-grader Gracie will begin taking Utah Online School courses this summer, as well as dual language immersion Chinese courses next school year.
+Fifth-grader Gracie took Utah Online School courses this summer and plans to take dual language immersion Chinese courses next school year.

 "As a parent, I love how my children are learning critical life skills to self-regulate and take charge of their education.
 They are learning to communicate with teachers that are not directly in their classroom and advocate for themselves," said Krista Winward.